Ross: “Oh yeah it will! Come on, up! Up-up-up! Up! Yes! Here we go! Pivot!”

 - What do you mean the team hate the new tool?
 It’s not like it’s changed their job or automated their work.
 Of course not, that’s crazy talk.
 They just don’t like change.
 It’s got nothing to do with having a mortgage to pay.
 Adapt or die, Tim. #GottaHustle

 - ‘This integrates?’
-Not sure though why they would want their system to integrate with their competitor’s…it’s not liking they’re competing for the same business or anything…
+Not sure though why they would want their system to integrate with their competitor’s…it’s not like they’re competing for the same business or anything…

 - ‘Training?’
 The sales rep said it was ‘plug and play’.
 People need to get with the programme.
 Amiright…?!